-Watching the sunrise at the summit of Haleakalā volcano is Maui’s most famous activity.
-Although not as iconic, watching the sunset is gaining popularity in recent years.
-At 10,000 feet above sea level, the summit reaches above the clouds and the experience feels unreal.
+Watching the sunrise at the summit of Haleakalā volcano is Maui’s most famous attraction and a Hawaii bucket list activity.
+Standing 10,000 feet above sea level and watching the sun rise above the clouds feels unreal.

 Here is some general information on watching the sunrise or sunset at Haleakalā: